Stay1444/chip8/README.md

 ## Compatibility

-This should work on Linux, needs testing.
+Should work on Linux, needs testing.